Montana to New Jersey Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Shipping costs are higher for bigger and heavier vehicles.
 Your car’s weight and dimensions play a direct role in the total cost to ship it to New Jersey.

-- Distance and route: The journey from Montana to New Jersey spans approximately 2,140 miles, influencing fuel and labor costs.
-The longer the distance, the bigger the price tag.
+- Distance and route: The journey from Montana to New Jersey spans about 2,140 miles.
+More miles mean more fuel and labor, raising the cost.

 New Jersey vehicle regulations you need to know